5umitpandey/itsyoursumit.github.io/content/hero/index.md

 ---
 title: 'Hello World!
 My name is'
-name: 'Chandrika Deb'
+name: 'Sumit Pandey,'
-subtitle: 'I love exploring new things!'
+subtitle: '& I love DS and Sports!'
 buttonText: 'Contact Me'
 ---

-I'm an India based software developer with a goal-driven creative mindset and passion for learning and innovating.

-Currently working as a Software Developer at [Amdocs](https://www.amdocs.com/) and as a Freelance Content Writer for [Pepper Content](https://www.peppercontent.io).

-Outside work, I occasionally blog on [Medium](https://chandrikadeb7.medium.com/).
-Off-screen, I sketch my thoughts [here](https://pin.it/4W1Rxtj)!
+I am an ambitious **Data Science** student based in India, driven by goals and fueled by a creative mindset.
+With an insatiable thirst for learning and a relentless passion for innovation, I am constantly exploring the vast world of data science.

+[Scroll down](#about) to dive deeper into my journey, uncover my works, and witness the fusion of my knowledge and creativity.